trussworks/terraform-aws-config/README.md

 - instances-in-vpc: Ensure all EC2 instances run in a VPC.
 - vpc-default-security-group-closed: Checks that the default security group of any Amazon Virtual Private Cloud (VPC) does not allow inbound or outbound traffic.
 - vpc-sg-open-only-to-authorized-ports: Checks whether any security groups with inbound 0.0.0.0/0 have TCP or UDP ports accessible.
+- restricted-common-ports: Checks if the security groups in use do not allow unrestricted incoming TCP traffic to the specified ports.

 ### GuardDuty